timoxley/functional-javascript-workshop/problems/basic_call/problem.md

 ## Conditions

-* Do not use any for/while loops.
+* Do not use any for/while loops or Array#forEach.
 * Do not create any counter/accumulator variables.
-* You do not need to define any additional name functions unless a stub is provided in the boilerplate.
+* Do not create any unecessary functions e.g. helpers.

 ## Hint